boltops-tools/lono/docs/docs.md

 ### Overview

 Lono is a tool to help you easily manage your CloudFormation templates.
-Lono is a part of the entire lifecyle.
+Lono handles the entire CloudFormation lifecyle.
 It starts with helping you craft of the templates and helps you all the way to end when you provision of the infrastructure.

 {:.overview-stages}
 1. The first stage of lono is you crafting and writing the CloudFormation templates.
+Lono enables you to write your CloudFormation templates in an ERB templating language and provides useful helper methods.
 Once you are ready then you generate the templates with `lono generate`.
 2. You then specify the desired parameters that you want the CloudFormation template to launch with.
 You do this with simple env-like params files.
-It's easy on the eye.
+The format is easy on the eye.
-3. Lono puts it all together and launches the stack for you!
-It takes what is normally complicated multiple step process and simpifies it down to a single command: `lono cfn create`.
+3. Lono puts it all together in and the end and launches the stack for you!
+It takes what is normally a complicated multiple step process and simpifies it down to a single command: `lono cfn create`.

-Here is a overview of how lono works.
+Here is a diagram of how lono works.

 <img src="/img/tutorial/lono-flowchart.png" alt="Stack Created" class="doc-photo lono-flowchart">